Pizza Pasta

 While the pasta is cooking, prepare your other ingredients.
 I highly recommend having them all chopped, minced, and ready before starting the sauce, as this comes together quickly!

 Heat a tbsp of olive oil in a Dutch oven or similar-sized pan over medium heat.
 Once shimmering, add the pepperoni half-moons.
-Saute until just browned, about 3 to 4 minutes.
+You’ll notice that they start to brown as they cook.
+Let cook for at least 5 - 6 minutes, or until most of them are nicely browned.

 Add the garlic and red pepper flakes.
 Stir and cook for a minute, or until fragrant.
 Add the tomato paste and salt.
 Mix well and cook for another minute.